 Deadline for Returning Absentee Ballots

 Ballots that have been mailed to voters include a postage paid return envelope.
 Ballots must be returned to the City Clerk’s Office by 8 p.m. on Election Day.
 Any ballots received after 8 p.m. on Election Day will not be counted.

-As per State Statute 6.875(4)(6), this information serves as notice that Special Deputies will be administrating absentee voting for the residents of Well Haven, Kinni Health & Rehab, and Comforts of Home on Wednesday, October 17, 2018.
+As per State Statute 6.875(4)(6), this information serves as notice that Special Deputies will be administrating absentee voting for the residents of Well Haven, Kinni Health & Rehab, and Comforts of Home on various dates.
 Visit this link for details.